Shades of Light | Black & White Fine Printing Masterclass with Enrico Scotece (spots available)

 Sign-up with a friend and save $10 each conditions apply

-Maximum number of participants: 6 (five spots available)
+Maximum number of participants: 6 (four spots available)

 Who is this workshop for?
 Confident intermediate analogue photographers.
 Completion of any of the following courses/workshops (or relevant experience) is recommended as a minimum Darkroom Essentials weekend workshop, or Dark Arts six-week beginners darkroom course, and Negative Thinking: Shooting black-and-white film for beginners one-day workshop.